 Typically, symptoms of mesothelioma and other asbestos-related diseases take 10 to 50 years to appear and for an official diagnosis to be made, but the sheer amount of asbestos fibers that were released into the air that day may accelerate disease in responders.

-Firefighters who worked at ground zero should regularly monitor their health and look for any asbestos-related symptoms.
-Because early symptoms of mesothelioma are so mild, such as fatigue and slight pain around the tumor, few people notice or recognize them, and many don’t experience any symptoms until later stages of the cancer.
+Anyone who worked at ground zero should regularly monitor their health and look for any asbestos-related symptoms.
+Because early symptoms of mesothelioma are so mild, such as fatigue and slight pain around the tumor, few people notice or recognize them, and many do not experience any symptoms until later stages of the cancer.
 However, public awareness and governmental mandates are making it easier to detect mesothelioma early.

-This study is intended to improve upon past studies, which have been deemed not extensive enough to provide factual information, involving the health risks of firefighters by involving more participants than before.
+This study is intended to improve upon past studies, which have been deemed not extensive enough to provide factual information.
 More than 18,000 current and retired firefighters are under examination in hopes that a larger number of participants will yield a greater statistical reliability.

 In a study conducted in Massachusetts between 1987 and 2003, it was found that male firefighters were at risk for asbestos exposure on the job.
 The study identified strong evidence of an association between firefighting and the development of asbestos-related cancers such as kidney cancer, bladder cancer and leukemia, a cancer that is loosely associated with asbestos exposure.
 Weaker but plausible evidence was gathered for male firefighters' risk for asbestos-related cancers such as colon cancer and rectum cancer.

-Dozens of Everett, Washington, firefighters filed a lawsuit against the city in 2010 for their exposure to asbestos.
-The firefighters were exposed to asbestos in July 2007 while conducting training exercises in city-owned homes.
+Dozens of Everett, Washington, firefighters filed a lawsuit against the city in 2010 over their exposure to asbestos.
+They were exposed to asbestos in July 2007 while conducting training exercises in city-owned homes.
 At least one fire official was aware of the presence of asbestos in the training homes, but the training still took place.
-The firefighter crews were not wearing their self-contained breathing gear, like they would in the case of an actual emergency fire, which out them at risk.
+The crews were not wearing their self-contained breathing gear, like they would in the case of an actual fire, which put them at risk.

 The city is also obligated to pay for health care if problems arise.
 The city would pay for medical costs up to $750,000.
 After that, the city's insurance would pick up the remaining amount.